 A2.6.2.2.3.5 If, within this period for SG consideration, no objections are received from Member States, the draft new or revised Recommendation shall be considered to be adopted by the SG.

 A2.6.2.2.3.6 If, within this period for consideration, an objection is received from a Member State and cannot be resolved, the draft new or revised Recommendation shall be considered as not adopted, and the procedure described in § A2.6.2.2.1.2 shall apply.
-A Member State objecting to the adoption shall inform the Director and the Chair of the SG of the reasons for the objection, and, when the objection cannot be resolved, the Director shall make the reasons available to the next meeting of the SG and its relevant WP.
+A Member State objecting to the adoption shall inform the Director and the Chair of the SG of the reasons for the objection, and, when the objection cannot be resolved, the Director shall make the reasons provided by the objecting Member States available to the next meeting of the SG and its relevant subordinate groups.

 A2.6.2.3 Approval